 But Kerameikos was not just a cemetery.
 It has been characterized as the historical gateway to Athens!
 There, you would find Dipylon, the biggest gate of the ancient world and the main gate to Athens.
 After entering the city, we will satisfy our thirst at the ancient fountain, as the ancient travelers did, and we will reach Pompeion, the life source of Ancient Athens.
 Pompeion had a key role in the city’s life; it was used during the preparations for the various religious festivals that structured the Athenian calendar, such as the Eleusinian Mysteries and the Panathenaic Games.
 We will walk around the Gymnasium, where children would play and train for their life as adults, and we will have the chance to know the secrets of the ancient stones and testify to thousands of years ago of human presence!

-Then, we will visit the small but excellent Kerameikos Museum.
+After our tour in the Kerameikos site, we will visit the small but excellent Kerameikos Museum.
 Its collections include key examples of Athenian grave sculpture and a series of very fine relief-decorated grave reliefs, usually depicting the deceased bidding farewell to their loved ones.
 They are among the finest pieces of ancient Greek stone-carving to have survived.
 The museum also displays personal objects placed within the graves, as well as a compact but comprehensive gallery of pottery found in or on tombs – an immensely useful and manageable overview of the development of Athenian pottery and vase painting!
-We will also have a chance to vote for the wellness of our city, like Ancient Athenians, through an interactive experience!